galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 ## Tool Categories

-Tool section need to be completely reworked.
+Tool section needs to be completely reworked.
 The existing section dates back to 2012/2013 and no longer reflects the breadth of Galaxy's toolset.

 ### Proposed toolpane structure

 Here top level sections (e.g., `Get Data`) are labels such as, for example, **GENERAL TEXT TOOLS** on usegalaxy.org.
 The next level are expandable tool categories containing actual tools.
-One open question is how handle tool from different disciplines (e.g., genomics vs. climate science).
+One open question is how to handle tool from different disciplines (e.g., genomics vs. climate science).

 - Get data
     - NCBI SRA